Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Introduction

 Direct detection of dark matter (DM) remains one of the most significant challenges in modern physics.
 Although astrophysical and cosmological observations provide compelling evidence for its existence~\cite{Bertone:2004pz}, direct interactions between dark matter and ordinary matter remain unconfirmed~\cite{ParticleDataGroup:2024cfk, XENON:2016jmt, XENON:2019gfn, DarkSide-50:2023fcw, DarkSide:2018bpj, DarkSide:2018kuk, DarkSide:2018ppu, XENON:2019zpr, XENONCollaboration:2023dar, SuperCDMS:2024yiv, DEAPCollaboration:2021raj}.
 Among the most promising approaches is directional detection, which seeks to identify the characteristic anisotropy of dark matter-induced nuclear recoils, expected to align with the Solar System’s motion through the Galactic halo~\cite{Mayet_2016zxu}.
 High-resolution 3D tracking of particle interactions would greatly facilitate achieving this goal~\cite{Green:2006cb}, enabling us to resolve sub-millimeter structures in low-energy events.

-The CYGNO experiment~\cite{Amaro:2022gub}, part of the international CYGNUS proto-collaboration \cite{Vahsen:2020pzb}, is developing a high-resolution gaseous Time Projection Chamber (TPC) with optical readout, optimized for directional dark matter detection~\cite{Deaconu:2017vam}.
-The TPC uses a helium-tetrafluoromethane (He:CF$_4$) gas mixture in the 60:40 ratio and atmospheric pressure, which allows for efficient ionization and scintillation \cite{bib:Fraga:2003uu, Antochi:2018otx, Miernik:2007cwz}.
+The CYGNO experiment~\cite{Amaro:2022gub}, part of the international CYGNUS proto-collaboration~\cite{Vahsen:2020pzb}, is developing a high-resolution gaseous Time Projection Chamber (TPC) with optical readout, optimized for directional dark matter detection~\cite{Deaconu:2017vam}.
+The TPC uses a helium-tetrafluoromethane (He:CF$_4$) gas mixture in the 60:40 ratio at atmospheric pressure, which allows for efficient ionization and scintillation~\cite{bib:Fraga:2003uu, Antochi:2018otx, Miernik:2007cwz}.
 Charged particles interacting with the gas create ionization tracks.
-The resulting electrons drift under a uniform electric field toward a triple Gas Electron Multiplier (GEM) \cite{Sauli1997} stage, where they are amplified and generate secondary light emission.
-This light is recorded by two complementary detection systems: an Active Pixel Sensor of type scientific Complementary MOS (APS-sCMOS) , which captures a high-resolution 2D projection of the event on the GEM plane, and photomultipliers (PMTs), which collect time-resolved scintillation light, providing information on the particle’s path along the longitudinal (drift) coordinate.
+The resulting electrons drift under a uniform electric field toward a triple Gas Electron Multiplier (GEM)~\cite{Sauli1997} stage, where they are amplified and generate secondary light emission.
+This light is recorded by two complementary detection systems: an Active Pixel Sensor of type scientific Complementary MOS (APS-sCMOS), which captures a high-resolution 2D projection of the event on the GEM plane, and photomultipliers (PMTs), which collect time-resolved scintillation light, providing information on the particle’s path along the longitudinal (drift) coordinate.
+Although Timepix-based cameras could in principle provide nanosecond time resolution and hence a 3D reconstruction, they offer a much smaller number of pixels, higher per-pixel noise, and significantly higher costs.
+For large-area optical readouts, the APS-sCMOS combined with PMTs, as adopted in this work, remains more suitable.

 While the camera provides detailed spatial information in the plane parallel to the GEM stack ($XY$), it lacks direct depth sensitivity, making it inherently a 2D imaging system.
 In contrast, PMTs provide time-resolved signals of the light emitted, allowing the reconstruction of the development of the track along the direction orthogonal to the GEM plane ($\Delta Z$).
 Moreover, since the intensity of the light collected by the PMTs depends on the emission point on the GEM plane, it is possible to infer the transverse ($XY$) position of the source as well.
-Therefore, by analyzing the PMT signals, a full 3D event reconstruction can be achieved, independent of the camera image.
+Therefore, by analyzing the PMT signals, a 3D event reconstruction can be achieved, independent of the camera image.